 Put differently, most psychopaths have learnt that open violence towards others is frowned upon and punished by society, and so instead they seek an outlet for their internal destructiveness by causing psychological and emotional harm to others in the outside world.

-With this in mind, let’s run through each trait in the psychopathy checklist in more detail, giving specific real life examples of how these traits can manifest in both violent and non violent psychopaths we may come across in daily life.
+With this in mind, let’s run through some key traits in the original psychopathy checklist in more detail, giving specific real life examples of how these traits can manifest in both violent and non violent psychopaths we may come across in daily life.
+This is more going off the traits listed in Robert Hare’s original book Without Conscience, so doesn’t contain all 20 modern traits in the revised list.
+But it still covers the main over-arching ones, into which some of the other traits are subsumed anyway.

 1. Glib & Superficial